harvardinformatics/snakemake-workshop/develop/index.md

 ```

 Next time we want to run the workflow, we can first run `snakemake -s <snakefile> -R clean --cores 1`.
 This will remove all the output files and allow us to start fresh.

+??? success "Checkpoint: `dev-01.smk`"

+    You can catch up to here by looking at `complete/dev-01.smk`.

 ### Generalizing with wildcards